23f3002142/Easepark/README.md

 # Easepark
-this is an Vehicle management system
+This is an Vehicle Management System